BackofenLab/BioNetViz/docs/journalStructure.md

 ### Data Availability
 ### Methods

-## American Journal of Respiratory and Critical Care Medicine: IF 24.7 (18)
+## American Journal of Respiratory and Critical Care Medicine: IF 24.7

+## Cancer Research: IF 16.6

 **General Observation:** Most publications started adding source code from 2019 onwards